-The Dante Alighieri Society of BC offers Italian language courses through the Dante Italian Language School in partnership with the Italian Chamber of Commerce in Canada West (ICCCW), which provides administrative support and logistics expertise.
+The Dante Alighieri Society of BC offers Italian language courses through the Dante Italian Language School. in Vancouver.

 We offer language courses that:

 meet once a week for a total of 11 lessons (22 hours of instruction).
 Monday through Friday from 6:00 pm to 8:00 pm; on Saturday morning from 10:00 am to 12:00 pm;

 The Dante Italian Language School in Vancouver operates in accordance with the framework established by the Cooperation Agreement between the Ministry of Foreign Affairs of the

 Italian Republic and the Dante Alighieri Society for the promotion of the

 The Dante Alighieri Society is the only institution in Canada accredited to administer the

 PLIDA Tests (for the assessment of Italian as a foreign language), officially recognized by the